 Interestingly, three out of the top four mobile services on passengers’ wish lists were linked to tracking their baggage.
 Some 65% said they’d report mishandled bags via their mobile devices, 64% want to track their baggage via an app, and 63% said they’d like a collection notification of their bags on arrival.

 Real demand for real-time services

 This highlights the real demand for airlines and airports to provide real-time, personalized services to mobile devices when it comes to passenger bag tracking.

-S7, the second biggest airline in Russia, recently opted to integrate its baggage tracking data provided by SITA into its mobile app.
+One European airline recently opted to integrate its baggage tracking data provided by SITA into its mobile app.
 Now half of its 16 million passengers receive baggage notifications via the mobile app.
 It’s helping to allay the anxiety passengers have about their baggage in transit.

 Passenger demand for bag notifications

-As the SITA Baggage IT Insights 2019 research shows, S7 are actively pursuing baggage tracking capabilities for the future.
+As the SITA Baggage IT Insights 2019 research shows, airlines are actively pursuing baggage tracking capabilities for the future.
 That includes testing tracking using radio frequency identification (RFID) technology.

 There’s no doubt from our research that real-time bag tracking information via mobile apps is the way to go.
 It’s now on the self-service investment agenda for the vast majority of airlines over the next three years, including bag location status updates and missing bag communications to passengers.